SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 22, 2018 at 10:41:29 UTC_
+_Last Update: July 23, 2018 at 10:41:40 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 24th and/or after: The Amazing World of Gumball
 For missing time slots on July 25th and/or after: Unikitty!
+For missing time slots on July 26th and/or after: The Amazing World of Gumball
+For missing time slots on July 27th and/or after: Summer Camp Island
-For missing time slots on July 26th and/or after: Teen Titans Go!
+For missing time slots on July 28th and/or after: Teen Titans Go!
-For missing time slots on July 27th and/or after: Cartoon Network Special, Summer Camp Island
+For missing time slots on July 29th and/or after: Cartoon Network Special
 For missing time slots on July 31st and/or after: We Bare Bears
-For missing time slots on August 2nd and/or after: Craig of the Creek
+For missing time slots on August 3rd and/or after: Craig of the Creek

 ## Known schedule

-### Sunday, July 22nd
-06:00AM The Amazing World of Gumball - The Night; The Matchmaker
-06:30AM The Amazing World of Gumball - The Misunderstandings; The Grades
-07:00AM The Amazing World of Gumball - The Roots
-07:15AM Cartoon Network Special - The Amazing World of Gumball: Gumball's Nemesis Part 2
-08:00AM Teen Titans Go! - Mo' Money Mo' Problems; TV Knight 3
-08:30AM Teen Titans Go! - Chicken in the Cradle; The Scoop
-09:00AM Teen Titans Go! - Legs; Breakfast Cheese
-09:30AM Teen Titans Go! - Waffles; Opposites; Little Buddies
-10:00AM Teen Titans Go! - Birds; Be Mine
-10:30AM Teen Titans Go! - Brain Food; In and Out
-11:00AM Cartoon Network Special - Teen Titans Go!: Origins
-11:45AM The Amazing World of Gumball - The Potion
-12:00PM The Amazing World of Gumball - The Spinoffs; The Transformation
-12:30PM The Amazing World of Gumball - The Ad; The Understanding
-01:00PM Summer Camp Island - It's My Party; Moon Problems
-01:30PM Summer Camp Island - Monster Visit; Ice Cream Headache
-02:00PM Cartoon Network Movie - Kung Fu Panda 2
-04:00PM Cartoon Network Special - Steven Universe: Beach-a-Palooza
-05:00PM The Amazing World of Gumball - The Uncle; The Compilation
-05:30PM The Amazing World of Gumball - The Re-Run; The Disaster
-06:00PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-07:00PM Craig of the Creek - Monster in the Garden; The Future is Cardboard
-07:30PM Craig of the Creek - The Curse; The Brood

 ### Monday, July 23rd
 06:00AM Steven Universe - Sadie's Song